-The financial aid file will be retained for five (5) years after graduation or program withdrawal/termination
+The financial aid file will be retained for five (5) years after graduation or program withdrawal/termination a.
+Course Documents

 All documents in the financial aid file become the property of Western Pennsylvania Hospital School of Nursing and cannot be returned to the applicant, enrolled student, or graduate.